52147/Fronted/Ajax.md

 </html>
 ```
-Json will appear slower because Ajax is asynchronous.
+Json will appear slower that h1 element because Ajax is asynchronous.
 ![image](https://user-images.githubusercontent.com/79159894/203877196-2196c557-6c61-49cf-8e31-a8a80fe5ede2.png)

 ## 2. Use get to sned parameter